furnacecreek/awesome-visionOS-apps/README.md

 - [Fantastical](https://flexibits.com/blog/2023/08/sneaking-a-peek-at-fantastical-on-apple-vision-pro/) - Powerful calendar and reminders app with natural language parsing and a lot more.
 - [OmniPlan](https://www.omnigroup.com/blog/omniplan-coming-to-apple-vision-pro) - Project management software for professionals.

+## Travel
+- [Söka](https://soka.appdeco.ca) - The easy way to manage your bucket lists and discover new goals using AI

 ---

 ### Keywords